-Now that Schumer is in charge, it's all but certain any vacancy could be filled with a Biden nominee, even if one Democrat decides to defect.
+Now that Schumer remains in charge, it's all but certain any vacancy could be filled with a Biden nominee, even if one Democrat decides to defect.

 But 51 seats buys Democrats the freedom to have a single dissenter on all sorts of legislation, not just Supreme Court nominees.
-As such, Democratic leadership is eyeing an additional seat in part because it would strip away the concentrated power that those on the left and right of the party have enjoyed during the last two years.
+As such, Democratic leadership has been pushing for at least an additional seat in part because it would strip away the concentrated power that those on the left and right of the party have enjoyed during the last two years.

 51 votes buys Democrats negotiating room

-Over that time, the 50-seat majority has required Schumer to corral his conference, which spans from conservative Democrats like Sen. Joe Manchin, D-W.Va., all the way to progressive independents like Bernie Sanders, I-Vt.
+Over that time, the 50-seat majority has required Schumer to constantly corral his caucus, which spans from conservative Democrats like Sen. Joe Manchin, D-W.Va., all the way to progressive independents like Bernie Sanders, I-Vt.
 He could not afford a single dissenter.

 This made Manchin highly influential in the 50-50 Senate.
-His decision to withhold support for Biden's cornerstone Build Back Better agenda tanked the bill last winter, with Democrats unable to move forward without unanimous support from their conference.
+His decision to withhold support for Biden's cornerstone Build Back Better agenda tanked the bill last winter, with Democrats unable to move forward without unanimous support.

-His move infuriated rank and file Democrats.
+His move infuriated rank-and-file party members.
 But it ultimately bought him a direct seat at the negotiating table with Schumer, who was desperate to win his support.
-The two crafted the Inflation Reduction Act, which passed this summer, largely in one-on-one negotiations behind closed doors.
+The two crafted the Inflation Reduction Act, which passed this summer, largely in one-on-one talks behind closed doors.

 Sanders, for a period of time, threatened to sink a separate bill because it included a provision attached by Schumer to appease Manchin.
 As the two men locked horns, the government hurdled toward a shutdown.
 Manchin ultimately relented.